 Getting content moderation right for your business is a complicated matter.
-With an off-the-shelf tool like Besedo’s Implio you’ve got instantly up-to-date content moderation expertise and technology right out the box.
+With an off-the-shelf tool like Besedo’s Implio, you’ve got instantly up-to-date content moderation expertise and technology.

 Considering switching to an off-the-shelf solution?
 We’ve created this handy checklist to help you.
-And if you’re still not convinced about the benefits of outsourcing your content moderation, why not take a look at our white paper to see how outsourcing can help free up resources?
+And if you’re still unconvinced about the benefits of outsourcing your content moderation, why not look at our white paper to see how outsourcing can help free up resources?

 If you have decided to see what Besedo can do for you, find out how to manage a smooth migration with our cheat sheet

-At Besedo, we’ve been working with businesses like yours for over 19 years.
-Since 2002, we’ve offered content moderation insight and foresight to our partners based on trends and the vast pool of data that we handle.
+At Besedo, we’ve worked with businesses like yours for over 20 years.
+Since 2002, we’ve offered our partners content moderation insight and foresight based on trends and the vast data pool we handle.

-To give you an idea of scale, we review over 570 million pieces of content and block nearly 40 million fraud and scam attempts every year.
-You’re proud of your product and we’re passionate about giving your end-users the best possible experience in a safe environment.
+To give you an idea of scale, we review over 570 million pieces of content and block nearly 40 million fraud and scam attempts yearly.
+You’re proud of your product, and we’re passionate about giving your end-users the best possible experience in a safe environment.

-Rather than outsourcing your customer support, think of us as an extension to your team.
-With 350 employees from 20 over different nationalities, we’re a global and multi-cultural company who can help with localized expertise.
+Rather than outsourcing your customer support, think of us as an extension of your team.
+With over 400 employees from 20 different nationalities, we’re a global and multicultural company that can help with localized expertise.